 - Many Add-On Features

-BuddyPress is often referred to as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who contribute new open source plugins that greatly extend the platform.
+BuddyPress is known as “social networking in a box.”
+You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new open source plugins that greatly extend the application.

-WPSymposium provides members with a strong support community and assistance for members who need professional help.
+WPSymposium offers a strong support community and assistance for users who need professional help.
 Social features of the plugin include:

 - Friends